Rdawson96/usa-landmark-quiz/README.md

 ## User Experience

 ### Project Goals
-The main goal of the USA Landmarks Quiz is to provide an engaging and educational experience for users by testing their knowledge of famous landmarks in the United States.
-The quiz aims to be interactive, visually appealing, and accessible to a wide audience.
+- Provide an engaging and educational experience for users
+- Test users' knowledge of famous landmarks in the United States
+- Create an interactive and visually appealing quiz
+- Ensure accessibility to a wide audience

 ### User Stories
 - As a user, I want to test my knowledge of USA landmarks.